 With funding from The Andrew W. Mellon Foundation and in partnership with the San Diego Community College District, the UC San Diego Division of Arts and Humanities is excited to launch the Integrated Internship Initiative.

-The initiative will fund three Ph.D. humanities students for the 2020-2021 academic year, and will introduce these fellows to a range of academic leadership positions and career options.
+The fellowship introduces UC San Diego Arts & Humanities Ph.D. students to a range of academic leadership positions and career options.

 Introducing the 2020-21 Fellows:

 KEVAN ANTONIO AGUILAR | Department of History